disruptek/gitnim_osx/doc/manual.rst

 Procedural type
 ---------------
-A procedural type is internally a pointer to a procedure. `nil` is an allowed value for variables of a procedural type.
-Nim uses procedural types to achieve `functional`:idx: programming techniques.
+A procedural type is internally a pointer to a procedure. `nil` is an allowed value for a variable of a procedural type.

 Examples: